- Master's students studying one of the following majors or tracks:

 - 3rd year BSc students within the majors Accounting, Economics and Finance.
 You are to complete your BSc degree before the QTEM exchange.

-The selection of students for QTEM is based on Academic excellence (must have), English profiency (must have), Quantitative proficiency (must have), International experience (plus) and Professional / extra-academic experience (plus).
+The selection of students for QTEM is based on Academic excellence (must have), English proficency (must have) and Quantitative proficiency (must have),

 The general QTEM eligibility rule: